yjajkiew/projet-ei5/README.md

 1 - Objectives :
 ----------------
 * Code the Arduino to work as needed.
-* Build the REST server to interface with the Arduino board with Ethernet Shield, and the client server wich provide the client-facing UI.
+* Build the REST server to interface with the Arduino board with Ethernet Shield.
 * It must implement defined interfaces for each sides : Client & Arduino.
+* Create client (iOS & JQuery) to work with the server

 2 - What it does :